jpsaha/MOTPold/combinatorics.md

 * Mathematical circles (Russian experience) by Fomin, Genkin, Itenberg.
 * Problem-solving strategies by Engel.
-* Olympiad Combinatorics, by Pranav A. Sriram, is an intermediate-advanced textbook.
-Its chapters are available in posts \#1, \#11, \#49 of [here](https://artofproblemsolving.com/community/c6h601134).
+* Olympiad Combinatorics, by Pranav A. Sriram.
+Its chapters are available in posts \#1, \#11, \#49 of [this page](https://artofproblemsolving.com/community/c6h601134).
 There is a [forum](https://artofproblemsolving.com/community/c575226_olympiad_combinatorics_pranav_sriram) for solutions of the problems which are not in contest collection but from this book.
 * [OTIS Excerpts](https://web.evanchen.cc/excerpts.html) by Evan Chen.

 <br>